 sudo apt install php-gd php-json php-mysql php-curl php-mbstring php-intl php-imagick php-xml php-zip

-Wait a few minutes for the installation to finish, and you’re now ready to install NextCloud.
+Wait a few minutes for the installation to finish, and restart Apache to load the new PHP modules:

-Notice: At the time I write these lines, the latest version of NextCloud needs PHP 7.1, and Raspbian only have PHP 7.0 available in the repository.
+For example, if the latest version of NextCloud requires PHP 8, and Raspberry Pi OS only have PHP 7.4 available in the repository, it won’t work.

 You now need to download and extract the NextCloud archive:

-I’m showing you with the zip file as it’s easier to extract, but you can also get the .tar.bz2 archive from the NextCloud website
+I’m showing you the zip file as it’s easier to extract, but you can also get the .tar.bz2 archive from the NextCloud website.

 - As we use root to extract files, we need to change the folder permissions to allow Apache to access it: